 At first glance, the first rule indicates a Web scan since it appears mostly in the anomaly class with a fixed source IP address but not with a fixed destination IP address.
-However, the second rule suggests that an attack was later launched to one of the specific machines since the pattern originates from the same source IP address but has a specific destination IP address and covers only anomalous connections.
+However, the second rule suggests that an attack was later launched to one of the specific machines since the pattern originates from the same source dstIP= IP3, dstPort=8888, Protocol=TCP (c1=369, c2=0) dstIP= IP3, dstPort=8888, Protocol=TCP, Flag=SYN (c1=291, c2=0)

+IP address but has a specific destination IP address and covers only anomalous connections.
 Further analysis confirms that a scan has been performed from the source IP address IP1, followed by an attack on a specific machine that was previously identified by the attacker to be vulnerable.